x3zapper/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to filter contacts with specified tags.
-2. AddressBook parses the tag values.
+2. CustomerRelationBook parses the tag values.
-3. AddressBook validates the tag values.
+3. CustomerRelationBook validates the tag values.
-4. AddressBook retrieves all contacts with the specified tags.
+4. CustomerRelationBook retrieves all contacts with the specified tags.
-5. AddressBook <u>lists these filtered contacts (UC02).</u>
+5. CustomerRelationBook <u>lists these filtered contacts (UC02).</u>
-6. AddressBook displays a console message indicating the number of filtered contacts displayed.
+6. CustomerRelationBook displays a console message indicating the number of filtered contacts displayed.

     Use case ends.

 **Extensions**

 * 3a.
 No tag provided in the command.
   * 3a1.
-AddressBook displays an error message.
+CustomerRelationBook displays an error message.
   * Use case ends.
 * 3b.
 Tag value is invalid.
   * 3b1.
-AddressBook will display an error message and request for correction.
+CustomerRelationBook will display an error message and request for correction.
   * 3b2.
 User corrects the tag value.
   * Step 3b1-3b2 repeats until all tags are valid.
   * Use case resumes from step 4.
 * 3c.
 More than 10 tags specified.
   * 3c1.
-AddressBook will display an error message and request for correction.
+CustomerRelationBook will display an error message and request for correction.
   * 3c2.
 User corrects the command.
   * Steps 3c1-3c2 repeats until tags are less than 10.
   * Use case resumes from step 4.

 * 4a.
 No contact matches the specified tags.
   * 4a1.
-AddressBook will not display any contacts
+CustomerRelationBook will not display any contacts
   * 4a2.
-AddressBook will display a console message indicating no contacts found with the specified tags.
+CustomerRelationBook will display a console message indicating no contacts found with the specified tags.
   * Use case ends.